Search for missing man near Warkworth paused due to high river levels

 A passenger managed to escape the vehicle and raise the alarm.
 They had been attempting to cross the river at a crossing on Falls Rd.

-A search operation for the man, aged in his 40s and from the wider Mahurangi community, ran through most of Wednesday, with staff conducting several checks of the area overnight.
+A search operation for the man, aged in his 40s and from the wider Mahurangi community, ran through most of Wednesday and overnight into Thursday.

 Emergency services in Warkworth during the search for a missing man

-Police said they remained in contact with the man's family.
+Police this morning said they remained in contact with the man's family.

 'We acknowledge they must be going through a very uncertain and upsetting time while he remains missing," Fowlie said.